TL;DR — Quick Answer

-Your Voice AI agent is live, but something's wrong.
+Your AI voice agent is live, but something's wrong.

 A customer asks, "Where's my order?" and your AI says, "We sell a variety of products."
 A user says, "I need to talk to a human," and the AI replies, "I can help with that.
 What is your 7-digit order number?"